wapplegate/AccessTokenClient/README.md

 services.AddHttpClient<TestClient>().AddClientAccessTokenHandler<TestClientTokenOptions>();
 ```

-The handler will request then add an access token to outgoing requests from the `TestClient` class.
+The handler will request and then add an access token to all outgoing requests from the `TestClient` class.
 Now the `TestClient` can be simplified as shown below.

 ```csharp
 public class TestClient